 This plan is the prioritized 6-year investment in public structures and improvements, as recommended by the Comstock CIP Committee and the Planning Commission to the Township Board, and has been developed under the guidelines and provisions of the plans and policies of the Township.
-The Comstock Library is funded by a designated millage not through the General Fund of Township; as the library's CIP has not been updated for two years, it is not included in this Township CIP.
+The Fire Department is separately funded and has a separately prepared CIP that is included as an Appendix.
+The Comstock Library CIP is included as an Appendix as the Library is funded by a designated millage not through the General Fund of Township.
 Future water and sanitary sewer projects are not included as they are either not funded in the same manner as the projects in this plan and/or are still being identified.
-Similarly, the Fire Department is separately funded and in the process of preparing a CIP that is not ready for inclusion in this document.
 As the specific roads scheduled for work varies each year, the Road Commission of Kalamazoo County 10 year plan for local roads is not included in this CIP but was included in the 2018-2023 CIP.